bpesquet/bpesquet.github.io/content/posts/_index.md

 ---
-title: "Blog posts"
+title: "Blog articles"
 ---

-This is an archive of my (mostly inactive) professional blog.
+> This is an archive of my (mostly inactive) professional blog.